 “God said take your son, your only son Isaac, whom you love and go to the land of Moriah and offer him there as a burnt offering on one of the mountains of which I shall tell you.”

 I’m a dad, I have three sons.
 Let me imagine for a minute, I have only one son.
 Imagine you’re a dad with one son and God says take your son.
 Your only son, Isaac.
 It’s like it’s being emphasized here, this is your only son and it mentions his name.
 You immediately have this face, this precious face in your mind whom you love.
-Like this text, it’s almost agonizing.
+Like Genesis 22:2, it’s almost agonizing.
 Take your son, your only son, Isaac whom you love and go to this place and offer him as a burnt offering.
 So many questions would come to my mind.
 I trust your mind too.
 So many emotions.
 If we’re not careful we can read through these stories and scripture and just kind of bypass the wrestling, the emotions.
 And verse three, right after this just says so Abraham rose early in the morning.
 Saddled his donkey and took of his two young men with him and his son Isaac.

 God sent Jesus to be the substitutionary sacrifice for us.
 God’s only Son was given to atone for our sins.
 See the love of God for you.